microsoft/frontend-bootcamp/step2-01/README.md

 # Step 2.1: Introduction to Typescript

-In this exercise, we'll cover enough of the Typescript concepts to be productive with the React & Redux frameworks.
+In this step, we'll cover enough of the Typescript concepts to be productive with the React & Redux frameworks.

-Topics in this Exercise will include:
+Topics in this step will include:

 - ES modules
 - Basic Types